Strict supports of canonical measures and applications to the geometric Bogomolov conjecture: Introduction

-It is known that, if $X$ is a special subvariety, then $X (\epsilon ; L)$ is Zariski dense in $X$ for any $\epsilon > 0$ (cf. \cite[Corollary~2.8]{yamaki5}).
-The geometric Bogomolov conjecture for $A$ insists that the converse also hold true:
+Using the notion of special subvarieties as a counterpart, we formulated in \cite{yamaki5} the following conjecture, called the \emph{geometric Bogomolov conjecture}.

-\begin{Conjecture} [Conjecture 2.9 in \cite{yamaki5}, Conjecture~\ref{GBCforAV}] Let $K$ be a function field.
+\begin{Conjecture} [cf. Conjecture 2.9 in \cite{yamaki5} and Conjecture~\ref{GBCforAV}] Let $K$ be a function field.
 Let $X$ be an irreducible closed subvariety of $A$.
-If $X$ is not a special subvariety, then there should exist $\epsilon > 0$ such that $X (\epsilon ; L)$ is not Zariski dense in $X$. \end{Conjecture}
+Then, if $X (\epsilon ; L)$ is Zariski dense in $X$ for any $\epsilon > 0$, then $X$ is a special subvariety. \end{Conjecture}

-We should make a brief remark on Moriwaki's result on an arithmetic version of the Bogomolov conjecture over a field $K$ \emph{finitely generated over $\QQ$}.
-He constructed in \cite{moriwaki5} a kind of arithmetic height functions over $K$, which is defined after a choice of arithmetic polarizations of $K$.
-Further, he established the arithmetic Bogomolov conjecture for abelian varieties with respect to the height associated with a \emph{big} polarization.
-A classical geometric height is also one of his arithmetic heights, but his theory does not say anything about the geometric version of the conjecture because a geometric height does not arise from a big polarization.

-Although Conjecture~\ref{intGBCforAV} has not yet been solved completely, there are some partial solutions to it.
-One of the most important results is due to Gubler.
-He proved in \cite{gubler2} that the geometric Bogomolov conjecture holds for abelian varieties which are totally degenerate at some place (cf. \cite[Theorem~1.1]{gubler2}).
-In this setting, the notion of special subvarieties coincides with that of torsion subvarieties.
-Recently, we found in \cite{yamaki5} a necessary condition for a subvariety to have dense small points.\footnote{ We can show that the property ``$X (\epsilon ; L)$ is dense in $X$ for any $\epsilon > 0$'' does not depend on an even ample line bundle $L$.
-We say $X$ has dense small points if, for some (and hence any) $L$, $X (\epsilon ; L)$ is dense for any $\epsilon > 0$ (cf. \cite[Definition 2.2]{yamaki5}).} Using Gubler's appendix in \cite{yamaki5} moreover, we showed the following result, which is a generalization of Gubler's totally degenerate case:
+Conjecture~\ref{intGBCforAV} is still an open problem.
+The best partial solution known so far is the following, where $A_v$ is the Berkovich analytic space associated to $A$ over $v$, and $b (A_v)$ is the abelian rank of $A_v$ (cf. \S~\ref{RtM}):

-\begin{citeTheorem} [Corollary 5.6 in \cite{yamaki5}] Let $K$ be a function field and let $A$ be an abelian variety over $\overline{K}$.
+\begin{citeTheorem} [Corollary 5.6 in \cite{yamaki5}] Let $A$ be an abelian variety over $\overline{K}$.
 Suppose that there exists a place $v$ such that $b (A_{v}) \leq 1$.
 Then the geometric Bogomolov conjecture holds for $A$. \end{citeTheorem}